Mediterranean Spiced Lamb Tajine With Apricots, with its exotic flavors, comes together in this richly spiced Tajine; simmered low and slow.

 - Arranging Tajine To Cook

 - Place the large Tajine pot on top of the stove and turn the heat on low to medium low.

 - Begin to layer the ingredients, placing the onions on the bottom, drizzle the olive oil, lay the meat and eggplant on top of the oiled onions, lay the apricots on top next, sprinkle the spice mix over everything, set the carrots around the edges.

 - By now you should start to hear the onions sizzle a little.
 Pour the wine mixture over everything, followed by the water.
-Cover, lower and allow to mixture to slow cook for about an hour to hour and half, untouched.
+Cover, lower and allow to mixture to slow cook for about an hour, untouched.

-- Remove the lid and sprinkle the chopped cilantro or rosemary, which ever you chose, gently stir and serve over cooked barley or rice and a side of olives and cheese.
+- Remove the lid and sprinkle the chopped cilantro and rosemary, gently stir and serve over cooked barley or rice and a side of olives and cheese.